nkahe/zsh/README.md

 # My Zsh setup

 This is my maximalistic [Z shell aka Zsh](https://zsh.sourceforge.io/) setup.
 It uses flexible and fast [Zinit plugin manager](https://github.com/zdharma-continuum/zinit).
-Some modules from [Prezto configuration framework](https://github.com/sorin-ionescu/prezto) are used and some are forked from them (files marked with asterisk in section Contents).
+Some modules from [Prezto configuration framework](https://github.com/sorin-ionescu/prezto) are used and [some are forked from them](#forked-prezto-modules).
+Mainly used in Linux but should work in Mac too.

-Why I use this instead of Prezto you might ask.
-With incorporating Zinit it's easier and faster to handle any external plugins.
-Zinit allows deferring plugin loading (aka Turbo mode) which makes startup faster and has lot other features like time profiling.

 ## Features